digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

     - the `start time` and `end time` of `Heidi's` hydrogen production
     - the total `kWh` of electricity used by `Heidi`

-2. `Emma` first checks this additional private data aligns with what has been publicly recorded by `Heidi` on the ledger using the `cryptographic commitment`.
+2. `Emma` first checks if this additional private data aligns with what has been publicly recorded by `Heidi` on the ledger using the `cryptographic commitment`.
 This keeps `Heidi` honest

 3. `Emma` then calculates the embodied CO2 for `Heidi`'s batch from: